Our tendency to get our protractors and measure how we’re doing against some standard of perfection never ceases to astound me.

 Have questions or a-ha’s?
 I’d love to hear what you’ve got on this, so leave a comment!

 P.S.
 Want to take your cyclical planning to the next level so that you can achieve more by doing less?
-Grab yourself a Do Less Planner!Kate Northrup is an entrepreneur, bestselling author, mother, and founder and CEO of The Origin Company, which reaches hundreds of thousands globally.
+Grab yourself a Do Less Planner!Kate Northrup is an entrepreneur, bestselling author, and mother.
+She has built a platform that reaches hundreds of thousands globally.
 Kate is committed to supporting ambitious women to light up the world without burning themselves out.
-She’s the author of Do Less, the Do Less Planner System creator, and runs The Origin Membership, which helps business owners grow their business while doing less.
+She’s the author of Do Less and the Do Less Planner System creator.